 Our clinic routinely provides medical care for horses, cattle, sheep, pigs, alpacas, llamas, and whitetail deer.
-We offer ambulatory services as well as the option to haul animals into our facility for procedures.
-The clinic is equipped to work cattle through a chute system, contains stocks for equine restraint, has stalls for surgical procedures and recovery, and has the equipment to perform specialized services such as floating teeth.
+We offer ambulatory services within a 20-mile radius as well as the option to haul animals into our facility for procedures.
+The clinic is equipped to work cattle through a chute system, contains stocks for equine restraint, has stalls for surgical procedures and recovery, and has the equipment to perform specialized services such as floating teeth and laparoscopic artificial insemination.

 Large Animal Medicine

 This branch of veterinary medicine deals with the causes, diagnosis, and treatment of diseases and injuries of animals and includes treating many species for specific health problems.

 - Herd Health: Successful herd health practices occur when the veterinarian and producer are able to work together to build a plan specific to the problems and situations within their herd.
 We routinely schedule annual herd health appointments for dairy and beef herds.
 Beef herd health is a little more involved as the cattle are handled much less frequently than dairy cows.
 During these annual visits, the overall health of the animals is assessed and management recommendations are made to the producer.
 Cows are rectally palpated to determine if pregnant; calves are dehorned, castrated, tagged, tattooed, and sorted (processed); and all cattle are dewormed and vaccinated.